(What's So Funny 'Bout) Peace, Love, and Understanding: Release

 Costello's version was first released on Lowe's "American Squirm" single in 1978.
 Though credited to "Nick Lowe and His Sound", the single artwork alluded to Costello's involvement.
 Costello explained, "I do recall that Nick was pictured on the sleeve wearing a pair of my dark hornrims, clutching my Jazzmaster, with the name 'Costello' inlaid on the neck.
 I think it was what you might call a clue."
 When the song became a hit, it was quickly appended as the last track to the US edition of Costello's album Armed Forces.
 At the insistence of Columbia Records, it replaced "Sunday's Best", which the label considered "too English".
 Though never released as an A-side to a commercial single, the song did appear as the A-side to a limited edition single given away at a 1979 Valentine's Day concert in Long Beach, California.

 The video for the song, directed by Chuck Statler, was filmed in Vancouver in November 1978, while Costello and his band were in the city to perform at Pacific Coliseum.
 The video was filmed illegally after hours in Stanley Park.
-It opens on a shot of the band on a beach with Burrard Inlet and North Vancouver in the background, and features a number of shots filmed at the park's totem pole pavillion.
+It opens on a shot of the band on a beach with Burrard Inlet and North Vancouver in the background, and features a number of shots filmed at the park's totem pole pavilion.

 It has appeared on several Costello greatest hits compilations over the years, as well as on the soundtrack to the film 200 Cigarettes.
 Live versions appeared on Rock and Roll Hall of Fame, Volume 7: 2002–2003, and 2012's The Return of the Spectacular Spinning Songbook, both by Elvis Costello and the Imposters.